 TL:DR - Niche use cases require fine-tuning or niche models

 Whether or not an LLM will be able to respond to a prompt effectively depends greatly on whether its dataset included that information.
 Most commercial models have been trained on publicly available data like Wikipedia and data scraped from the web.

 Models like Meta’s Galactica (trained on scientific papers) or Stanford’s PubMedGPT 2.7B (trained on biomedical literature) present another option for LLMs.
-Rather than focus on creating general purpose models that knew a little about everything, Meta and Stanford trained models that are experts in one area.
-The proportion of training data matters.
+Rather than focus on creating general purpose models that know a little about everything, Meta and Stanford trained models that are experts in one area.
+The proportion of relevant training data also matters.
 A model whose training data was 90% medical papers will perform better on medical tasks than a much larger model where medical papers only make up 10% of its dataset.